tahia910/CapstoneProject/README.md

 ## Optional future tasks:
-- separate the code to retrieve location from UI activities
+- Separate the code to retrieve location from UI activities
-- implement Dagger2/RxJava, improve architecture
+- Implement Dagger2/RxJava, improve architecture
-- merge similar layouts (GitHubMain/MeetupMain) and similar code logics
+- Merge similar layouts (GitHubMain/MeetupMain) and similar code logics
-- implement the Settings options "Share" (to share the currently viewed repository or events) and "Refresh" (to refresh the result)
+- Create the Settings options "Share" (to share the currently viewed repository or events) and "Refresh" (to refresh the result)
+- Add Connpass option, change the home UI to use Paging (to display the results from GitHub, Meetup and Connpass APIs in different tabs)
+- Implement NavigationUI for Drawer?